Jayden Bogle: Sheffield United

 On 7 September 2020, Premier League club Sheffield United announced the signing of Bogle on a four-year contract.
 On 20 December 2020, Bogle scored on his league debut for the Blades as a substitute for Rhian Brewster in a 1–1 away draw against Brighton & Hove Albion.

 Leeds United

 Bogle celebrating with a fan following Leeds United’s promotion to the Premier League in May 2025.

 On 20 July 2024, Championship club Leeds United announced the signing of Bogle on a four-year contract for an undisclosed fee.
 On 10 August, he made his league debut for the club in a 3–3 draw against Portsmouth.
 On 28 September, Bogle scored his first goal with the club in a 3–0 win against Coventry City at Elland Road.

 Bogle recorded a career-high six goals, adding four assists, during the 2024–25 season, which saw Leeds get promoted back to the Premier League and win the EFL Championship title.
 He was voted to the 2024–25 EFL Championship Team of the Season, along with teammates Daniel James and Ao Tanaka.

+He scored his first Premier League goal for Leeds on 6 February 2026, the first goal in The Whites 3–1 win over Nottingham Forest.

+On 20 August 2026, Bogle signed a new contract with Leeds United, running until June 2030.